 The spouse or children's Current nonimmigrant status is either F-2 overstay or M-2 overstay.

 "Expires on" refers to the date their status expires, which will be on Form I-94 and might just be "Duration of Status" (D/S).

 When you enter the expiration date of the family member's passport, make sure that it is at least six months into the future.
 If not, get the passport renewed.
 However, if waiting for the renewal will cause problems for this application, simply submit this application, write in the existing passport expiration date, and then add "renewal pending."

 In addition to the forms described above, you'll need to submit some documents and other items with your reinstatement application.
 These include:

 If you have been out of status for more than five months, you have to pay a new SEVIS fee and include proof of payment with your application.

-Your DSO may choose to write a letter of support to include with your application.
+Your DSO can choose to write a letter of support to include with your application.
 Ask your DSO to do this if the reason for falling out of status could have been prevented by the DSO.

 Once your reinstatement is approved, USCIS will return your Form I-20 with written entries ("endorsements") to show your reinstatement.
 It will also send word to your school.

 Note that your pre-violation student time still counts to your benefit.
-If you will be applying for any benefits that require you to add up how much time you have been a student -- such as a practical training work permit that requires one academic year of F-1 student status -- you can count the months before you violated your status as well as the months after you were reinstated.
+If you will be applying for any benefits that require you to add up how much time you have been a student—such as a practical training work permit that requires one academic year of F-1 student status—you can count the months before you violated your status as well as the months after you were reinstated.
 The months in between, however, don't count.

 If your reinstatement is denied, you have no right to appeal the denial.
-However, if you acquire some new evidence showing why you shouldn't have been denied, you can ask USCIS to reopen the decision ---- but get the help of a lawyer for this, and act quickly.
+However, if you acquire some new evidence showing why you shouldn't have been denied, you can ask USCIS to reopen the decision—but get the help of a lawyer for this, and act quickly.